-This page is dedicated to supporting you regarding any safeguarding concerns or wellbeing matters.
+This page is dedicated to supporting your children with their worries and you as their parents/carers regarding any safeguarding concerns.

-If you are worried call child line or contact them on https://www.childline.org.uk/
+If you find it difficult speaking to an adult then you can also call Child line on 0800 1111 or contact them on https://www.childline.org.uk/

 For parents of children with SEND contact https://www.hertssendiass.org.uk/home.aspx

 They provide information, advice and support for children and parents.